sobol98/inteligent_information_services_project/readme.md

 │ requirements.in - Lists the main dependencies required for the project in production.
 │ requirements.txt - The compiled and pinned versions of all production dependencies.
 │ run.sh - Script to start the Docker Container
-├───src - Contains the source code for the service
+└───src - Contains the source code for the service
-└───tests - Contains tests code

 ## FastAPI